glazed-elite-developers/apey-eye/readme.md

 ### Class Based

-Also *Models* are implemented through classes, and there exists direct connection between method of this class and *Resource* methods.
+*Models* were implemented through classes, allowing to be only needed one compact entity to handle a data model in databases.

 ```javascript
 let Model = ApeyEye.Model;